UKCloud/documentation/articles/vmware/vmw-how-access-vcloud-api.md

 1. Log in to the UKCloud Portal.

-    For more detailed instructions, see the [*Getting Started Guide for UKCloud Portal*](https://portal.ukcloud.com/support/knowledge_centre/0435318d-a94b-41bb-a4ff-a52adbe863e5).
+    For more detailed instructions, see the [*Getting Started Guide for the UKCloud Portal*](../portal/ptl-gs.md).

 2. Select your account.